Windows Installation

 -

-Double-click the .deb file It will open in the Ubuntu App Center.
+file. - Double-click the file – it will open in Ubuntu App Center.

 🔧 Installation via Terminal (Command-Line)